ildar-shaimordanov/my-scripts/shell/+unsorted/README.md

 Print a terminal size in columns or lines.

-Don't rely on the variables `COLUMNS` and `LINES` because POSIX or minimalistic shells like dash update them every time a terminal is resized.
+Don't rely on the variables `COLUMNS` and `LINES` because POSIX or minimalistic shells like dash don't update them automatically every time a terminal is resized.

 More details about these variables are given in this page: https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap08.html